enlightware/ferlium/README.md

 ## Limitations

-Currently the compiler can only be used from a single thread to avoid deadlocks when accessing the internized type universe.
+Currently the compiler can only be used from a single thread to avoid deadlocks when accessing the interned type universe.
 Currently the compiler will panic if the corresponding lock is held when being accessed in write.

 ## License